This page contains affiliate links meaning I earn a commission if you use those links. I only recommend products I use and trust.

 The farmhouse sink, next to my island, is one of my favorite features.
 No farmhouse kitchen is complete without one.
 You can find these sinks in all sorts of finishes, including stainless steel, black, and white.
 They also come in single sink and double sink options.
 Having a family of 10 means I use some pretty big pots around here, so I chose the largest single size sink I could find!

 The implementation was one of the harder steps.
 Removing walls wasn’t as easy as it was on some of my favorite shows like Property Brothers or Fixer Upper (which my husband reminded me of constantly!).
 Instead we had to navigate around installing new beams, re-doing the entire heating system, and putting new footings in the basement to hold it all together.
-In the end though, it was so worth it!
+I made sure to pair colors and materials in a minimum of two places.
+I painted the barn door a beautiful robins egg blue, so I added a couple blue elements on the window sill as well.
+In fact, I even added fake robins eggs (which I thought were adorable), but the amount of people that assume they are real and ask if I eat them has led to FAR too many odd looks than I anticipated!
+The bronze can be found on my faucet, light fixtures and the base of my crystal knobs.
+The metal is on my appliances, stools, dining chairs, and a couple decor pieces.
+In the end all the hard work was worth it and it came together exactly as I had imagined!

 Here are some of my before and after photos!

-To find some of the products I used in my kitchen renovation, click below!
+Here are some of the products I used in my kitchen renovation!

 Island Pendant Lights – Darlana 4 Light from One Kings Lane